-Executive Committee

-2 meetings in 2011
+Executive Committee 2 meetings in 2011

-Members: James E. Nevels (Chair)
+Members:

-Pamela M. Arway Robert F. Cavanaugh Charles A. Davis David L. Shedlarz permitted by the Delaware General Corporation Law, when the Board is not in session.
+James E. Nevels (Chair) Pamela M. Arway Robert F. Cavanaugh Charles A. Davis David L. Shedlarz

 LeRoy S. Zimmerman served on the Executive Committee until April 28, 2011, when his membership on the Board ended.
 As required by our Corporate Governance Guidelines, Pamela M. Arway became a member of the Executive Committee upon her appointment as Chair of the Governance Committee on December 6, 2011.